Convergence rates for shallow neural networks learned by gradient descent: Introduction

 \subsection{Nonparametric regression}

-In this paper we study neural network regression estimates in connection with nonparametric regression.
-To do this we consider an $\Rd \times \R$--valued random vector $(X,Y)$, where $X$ is the so--called observation vector and $Y$ is the so-called response.
+We consider a $\Rd \times \R$--valued random vector $(X,Y)$, where $X$ is the so--called observation vector and $Y$ is the so-called response.
 Assume the condition $\EXP \{Y^2\}<\infty$.
 We are interested in the functional correlation between the response $Y$ and the observation vector $X$.
+Particulary, we are searching for a function $f^*: \mathbb{R}^d \to \R$ such that

-In applications the distribution of $(X,Y)$ is unknown.
-So we want to recover the functional correlation between $X$ and $Y$ using only a sample of $(X,Y)$, i.e., a data set
+This minimum holds for $f^*(x) = m(x) = \EXP\{Y|X=x\}$ (see Section 1.1 in Gy\"orfi et al. (2002)), which is why $m$ is the so-called regression function.
+But, in applications the distribution of $(X,Y)$ is unknown.
+A basic problem in statistics is to recover the unknown regression function $m$ from a sample of $(X,Y)$, i.e., a data set